 - Verification that the customer is not currently experiencing an Internet Service Outage

-- In the event that the Internet Service in the area of the generator is experiencing an interruption, there is no action that can be taken by the homeowner or generator service provider.
+- If the Internet Service in the area of the generator is experiencing an interruption, no action can be taken by the homeowner or generator service provider.

 - It is recommended that the homeowner reach out to their internet service provider (ISP) to become and remain informed as to the resolution of the ISP's service interruption.